CRESYM/colib0.github.io/pages/models/loads/RLLoad/index.md

 ## Context

-This RL load model also called constant impedance load model, is an resistor-inductor circuit (RL circuit) composed of a resistor and an inductor in serie driven by a voltage source.
+This RL load model also called constant impedance load model, is an resistor-inductor circuit (RL circuit) composed of a resistor and an inductor in serie or in parallel driven by a voltage source.
 It is the simplest model that can represent a static load.

 ## Model use, assumptions, validity domain and limitations